Tobacco Institute of India Logo; TII Logo; Tobacco Institute Logo THE TOBACCO INSTITUTE OF INDIA

 The Government has taken such an extreme position on warnings overlooking the huge livelihood dependency and enormous socio-economic benefits of Tobacco in India.
 Being the world’s 2nd largest producer, tobacco is an extremely important commercial crop for India.
 It provides livelihood to more than 45.7 million people, including farmers, farm labour, rural poor, women, tribals etc.,70% of whom are engaged in the agricultural sector.

-Tobacco products generate a significant share of the country’s tax revenues amounting to more than Rs.34,000 crores annually.
-In addition, foreign exchange earnings through the export of tobacco & tobacco products garner around Rs.5,500 crores annually.
+Tobacco products generate Tax revenues amounting to more than Rs.72,000* crores annually.
+In addition, foreign exchange earnings through the export of tobacco & tobacco products garner more than Rs.12,000 crores per annum.

 Tobacco is grown in semi-arid and non-irrigated lands where no other remunerative cultivation is possible.
 In such a situation, the excessively large 85% warnings are having a severe impact on the livelihood of farmers and other industry stakeholders by providing a huge boost to the illegal cigarette trade in the country.
 The unfettered growth in illegal cigarette trade is adversely impacting farmer incomes, the livelihood of millions dependent on the legal Industry and affecting Government’s revenue collections.